ciscoheat/superforms-web/src/routes/components/+page.md

 {#if errors}<span class="invalid">{errors}</span>{/if}
 ```

-> The `type` attribute on input elements must be hard-coded in Svelte, [explained here](https://stackoverflow.com/a/66191989/70894).
+> The `type` attribute on input elements must be hard-coded in Svelte 4, [explained here](https://stackoverflow.com/a/66191989/70894).
 Especially important for `type="number"`.

 **+page.svelte**